HeinzBenjamin/TwinCAT-HTTP-Server/README.md

 9. Code snippets to make correct requests for all kinds of programming languages can be found in the 'RequestExamples' folder.

 ## Info
-TwinCAT-Http-Server internally starts a restful ASP.NET WebAPI.
+TwinCAT-Http-Server internally uses a restful ASP.NET WebAPI.
 This should take care of all network configurations and open the relevant ports to your host machine.
-However, if you experience problems such as 'Access denied' or similar, you might have to configure your network a bit.
+However, if you experience problems such as 'Access denied' or similar, you might have to configure your network a bit.<br>
 This will most likely involve [opening the port on the host machine's firewall and defining a binding in the IIS manager](https://stackoverflow.com/questions/22044470/bad-request-invalid-hostname-while-connect-to-localhost-via-wifi-from-mobile-ph)<br>
 To get the IIS manager to work use [this tutorial](https://stackoverflow.com/questions/30901434/iis-manager-in-windows-10).<br>
 Try to ping between the host machine and the remote machine.<br>
-By default TwinCAT-HTTP-Server will listen to the specified port number on all IPs.
-So it is up to you which IPs you [open up for listening using netsh](https://stackoverflow.com/questions/47969786/c-sharp-httplistener-the-format-of-the-specified-network-name-is-not-valid).<br>
+By default TwinCAT-HTTP-Server will listen to all routes specified in the left log window at server start up.<br>
-A combination of these things and googling should do the trick for your specific network.

-When this works you will be able to read and write TwinCAT variables from any http capable device in your network.<br><br>
+When this works you will be able to read and write TwinCAT variables from any Http capable device in your network.<br><br>

 # Get code
 `git clone https://github.com/HeinzBenjamin/TwinCAT-HTTP-Server.git`